 People without ADPKD can get PLD too.
 About 1 in 500 people carry genes that can cause PLD.
 Not all of these people develop symptoms or are diagnosed with PLD.

 This factsheet is for people with ADPKD who also have PLD.
-If you have autosomal recessive polycystic kidney disease (ARPKD), please see our factsheet ‘ARPKD: a guide for parents’ for information on how this disease can affect the liver.
+If you have autosomal recessive polycystic kidney disease (ARPKD), please see our factsheet ‘ARPKD basics’ for information on how this disease can affect the liver.

 The speed at which liver cysts develop in people with ADPKD varies from person to person, but generally the number and size of cysts gradually increases from early adulthood.
 About 9 out of every 10 people with ADPKD develop liver cysts by their mid-thirties.
 Some others might never be diagnosed with PLD.